-State law also may vary on counsel-specific issues, such as unauthorized practice of law rules and other ethical questions.
+State law also varies on counsel-specific issues, such as unauthorized practice of law rules, see Chapter 2, Section 2-2:2, below, as well as other ethical questions.

 A general choice-of-law section in the so called "container" agreement often also contains a two-part "venue" provision.
 The first will waive personal jurisdiction defenses as to a given forum, which should be consistent with the state or site of the arbitration.
 The second, more problematic, may say that all controversies shall be determined "exclusively" in the (state or federal) court in a given county or state.
-Although courts may read this as being of a piece with the arbitration clause, 167 meaning that arbitration related motions to compel or confirm/vacate must be brought in that venue, courts have seized upon this dual dispute resolution designation as contradictory to and overriding arbitration.
-168 A similar problem may occur with multiple documents that ostensibly are part of a single agreement or are part of a series of
+Although courts may read this as being of a piece with the arbitration clause,177 meaning that arbitration related motions to compel or confirm/vacate must be brought in that venue, courts have seized upon this dual dispute resolution designation as contradictory to and overriding arbitration.178